Srinidhi-17/LEARNFLOW-ML-TASK-3/README.md

 Project Title:
-Speech Command Recognition using Convolutional Neural Networks (CNN)
+Voice Command Recognition using Convolutional Neural Networks (CNN)

 Project Description:
 This project focuses on training a CNN model for recognizing speech commands.
 It utilizes the Google Speech Commands dataset, preprocesses the audio data, and trains a CNN model for classification.